 Inspect ladders for loose or missing screws, hinges, bolts and nuts before using.
 When you’re ready, be sure to use the right ladder height, ensuring ladders extend at least three feet past the edge of the roof.
 Always exercise caution when decorating near power lines, keeping yourself and your equipment at least 10 feet from power lines.

-As you continue to deck the halls with merry, keep electrical safety in mind.
+As you continue to enjoy decking the halls, always keep electrical safety in mind.
 Consider using timers so that your lights turn on and off automatically.
 Note that although timers can control both indoor and outdoor lighting, the timers themselves are for indoor use only and therefore must be installed inside the home, not outside.
 If you do not use timers, be sure to turn off all indoor and outdoor electrical decorations before leaving home or going to sleep.

-Lastly, consider replacing your indoor outlets with Tamper Resistant Outlets, this way curious children can safely enjoy all the lights and decorations throughout the holiday season.
+Lastly, consider replacing your indoor outlets with Tamper-Resistant Outlets, this way curious children can safely enjoy all the lights and decorations throughout the holiday season.